 How often should I update NordVPN on Linux?

 Update whenever a new version is released or if you notice issues, usually a few times per year, depending on security advisories and features.
-Installing nordvpn on linux mint your complete command line guide
+Nordvpn vat explained 2026: VPN Taxes, VAT, Pricing, Invoicing Guide

 What’s the best way to document my Linux NordVPN LAN setup?